Every Place Has a Story

 FacebookTwitterShare

-Alice Munro, winner of the Nobel Prize in Literature, was born in Ontario, but she lived in both North and West Vancouver, and wrote three of her most important books while living on Rockland Avenue in Victoria.
-She and Jim founded Munro’s Books in 1963.
-The following is an excerpt from Sensational Victoria
+Alice Munro died on May 13, 2024.
+She leaves behind three daughters–Sheila, Jenny and Andrea and a huge body of work.
+A Nobel Prize winner in Literature, Munro was born in Ontario, but she lived in both North and West Vancouver, and wrote three of her most important books while living on Rockland Avenue in Victoria.
+She and Jim, founded Munro’s Books in 1963.

 In 1966, Sheila Munro was 13 and living with her family in a sweet little rented house at 105 Cook Street when she saw an ad for a mansion in Rockland.
 The asking price was $33,000.